Four Reasons I’m Happy I Went to Law School

-Above the Law asked a simple question of their readers today: “Are you still happy you went to law school?”
+Above the Law asked a simple question of their readers in 2013: “Are you still happy you went to law school?”
 The post immediately received dozens of replies, some of which are laugh-out-loud funny (as are many things on ATL); but most were impressively negative.

 It got me thinking, “Am I happy I went to law school?”
 And the answer, after a bit of pondering, was an unqualified “yes.”
 I had to ponder because I don’t practice law today, and I didn’t even go to law school because I had a tremendous passion for the law.